mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 If you want to change the fuzzing options or test a different version of the PDF reader, it's as simple as editing a single file.

 I'm going to share how I created the fuzz testing workflow step by step.
-I'm using a particular software target in the example, but you can use the same methodology to find bugs in other projects.
+I'm using a particular PDF rader in my example, but you can use the same methodology to find bugs in other projects.

 If you're impatient, you can skip to the end to see my [final result](https://gitlab.com/mtlynch/fuzz-xpdf).

 ## What's fuzz testing?

-Fuzz testing or "fuzzing" is a way of finding bugs in software by feeding it randomly generated input.
+Fuzz testing or "fuzzing" is a way of finding bugs in software by randomly generating input data and checking to see if the input causes the target application to crash.

-For example, if you wanted to fuzz a program that resized JPEG images, the workflow would look like this:
+For example, if you wanted to test a program that resized JPEG images, the workflow would look like this:

 1. Take a set of valid and/or malformed JPEG image files.
 1. Randomly select one of the input files and randomly mutate it (flip some bits, add some data, delete some data).